robyistrate/lithium-brine-prospective-LCA/README.md

-# lithium-prospective-scenarios
+# lithium-brine-prospective-LCA

 Description
 -----------
-This datapackage implements future scenarios for battery-grade lithium carbonate production from brines, combining site-specific production timelines from the S&P database with site-specific LCIs, IEA projections for electricity mixes in Chile and Argentina and the projections of global models such as REMIND.
+Repository to share the data and code associated with the scientific article **Istrate et al. Climate and water scarcity impacts of global expansion in lithium production from brine** (submitted to journal).
+The repository contains data files and code to create prospective life cycle inventory (LCI) databases that implement future scenarios for battery-grade lithium carbonate production from brines.
+The prospective LCI databases combine site-specific LCIs for lithium production projects with site-specific production timelines from the S&P Global database, IEA projects for electricity mixes in Chile and Argentina, and projections of the global IAM REMIND.

-Sourced from publication
+Bottom-up lithium supply scenarios
 ------------------------

-xxxxxxxxxxxx
+The future litihum supply scenarios are built with a bottom-up approach that consider site-specific production timelines sourced from the S&P Global database.
+The [minerals_supply_scenarios](https://github.com/robyistrate/minerals_supply_scenarios) tool was designed specifically to streamline the process of process of importing, processing, and analyzing mining asset data from the S&P Capital IQ Pro database.
+The tool provides functionalities to export the resulting scenarios in a format that can be used directly with the [premise tool](https://github.com/polca/premise) for conducting prospective life cycle assessments.
+The raw dataset sourced from S&P cannot be shared.
+This needs to be downloaded from the S&P database and used following the instructions in [minerals_supply_scenarios](https://github.com/robyistrate/minerals_supply_scenarios)

 Ecoinvent database compatibility
 --------------------------------